Required Minimum Distributions (RMDs)

 Traditonal Retirement Accounts (Pretax Contributions)

-Generally, you must start taking withdrawals, commonly referred to as “Required Minimum Distributions” (RMDs), from your Traditional IRA account when you reach age 70½.
+For many years, IRS regulations required that you must start taking withdrawals, commonly referred to as “Required Minimum Distributions” (RMDs), from your Traditional IRA account when you reach age 70½.

-“One provision of the SECURE Act of 2019 increased the age at which RMDs would begin.
+One of the provisions of the SECURE Act 1.0 of 2019 increased the age at which RMDs would begin.
 If you were born after June 30, 1949, the beginning date for your first RMD must be no later than April 1st of the year following the calendar year in which you reach age 72.

 Your Required Minimum Distribution (RMD) is the minimum amount that you must withdraw from your account each year.
 The RMD for any year is calculated by dividing the account balance as of the end of the immediately preceding calendar year by the distribution period from the IRS “Uniform Lifetime Table” that applies to you (there are three such Tables).
 A separate table is used if the sole beneficiary is the owner’s spouse who is ten or more years younger than the owner.